 A brand is so much more than a logo, a slogan, or a mission statement.
 It’s everything that your company represents.
 It’s what makes people trust you and want to work with you.

 In order to create a strong brand, you need to define your brand pillars.
-In this blog post, we will discuss the 5 brand pillars that every business should be focusing on in 2022!
+In this blog post, we will discuss the 5 brand pillars that every business should be focusing on.
 We’ll also examine examples of each brand pillar.

 What are the core values that your company stands for?
 What makes you different from your competitors?
 Let’s discover how these questions can be applied to real-world businesses.

 Brand pillars are the core beliefs and defining traits that your business embodies.
 They are what make you different from your competitors and what will attract your ideal customers.